Come Over (Aaliyah song): Background and recording

+"Come Over" features background vocals from singer Tank.
+He retrospectively stated that his inclusion on the track occurred spontaneously while he was visiting Aaliyah and Austin at the Sony Music Studios.
+Originally recorded for Aaliyah's eponymous third and final studio album, the song was instead given to American duo Changing Faces, who included their version on their third studio album Visit Me (2000).

 Release

 "Come Over" was serviced to rhythmic contemporary and urban contemporary radio in the United States on April 29, 2003, as the fourth and final single from I Care 4 U, by Blackground Records and Universal Records.
 In August 2021, it was reported that Aaliyah's recorded work for Blackground (since rebranded as Blackground Records 2.0) would be re-released on physical, digital, and, for the first time ever, streaming services in a deal between the label and Empire Distribution.
 I Care 4 U, including "Come Over", was re-released on October 8.

 Critical reception

 Ross Scarano from Complex praised Aaliyah's vocal performance on "Come Over", saying: "Aaliyah's voice did longing so well.
 The lightness of her touch when stretching out and fluttering the final syllable of a word like 'over' in 'Come Over' is too pretty".
 Scarano also felt that certain parts within the song, such as the dying cellphone bit, were amusing.
 Bianca Gracie from Fuse praised Aaliyah's vocals saying, "Her unique falsetto from her teen days is still there, but after a few years of experience and relationships it sounds stronger and more pure".
 Caroline Sullivan from The Guardian stated "the improvised final bars of Come Over show just how effortless a soul vocalist she was, and point to what might have been".
 In contrary, Sal Cinquemani from Slant Magazine reviewed the song negatively, calling it "lackluster".
 In a retrospective review, Billboard praised Aaliyah's delivery on the song and felt that it will remain an after-hours anthem for years to come".